AdobeDocs/analytics-platform.en/help/guided-analysis/types/usage.md

 Add additional data to the chart.

-* **[!UICONTROL Show anomalies]**: Runs anomaly detection on the analysis.
+* **[!UICONTROL Show anomalies]**: Runs [anomaly detection](/help/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md) on the trended analysis.
 Outliers appear as dots that you can hover over for more information.

 ## Apply time comparison